Major-Kosdan/core-concepts-academy/README.md

 New features, improvements, and refinements are continuously being added.

 ## Goal
-To make quality science education more accessible by breaking down difficult concepts into clear, understandable lessons for students at different academic levels.
+To make quality science education more accessible by breaking down difficult concepts into clear, understandable lessons for students at different academic levels

 ---